sumeetchhetri/gatf/README.md

 Direct Execution
 --------------
-For direct execution, we just need to specify a simple config.xml(any name .xml) file with the contents as follows,on the command line,
+For direct execution,
 ```sh
 user@local> java -jar gatf-alldep-jar-2.0.0.jar -configtool 9080 localhost .
 ```
-*localhost:9080* - ip/port for embedded http server
+**localhost:9080** - ip/port for embedded http server<br>
-*.* - the current directory where the config file gatf-config.xml and other resource directories and files can be found
+**.** - the current directory where the config file gatf-config.xml and other resource directories and files can be found

 Limitations
 -----